SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 #### Relative maximum error over all time steps

-In this section we do not compare the relative maximum errors at time ``t = 10.0``, but the relative maximum errors over all time steps.
+In this section we do not compare the relative maximum errors at the final time ``t = 10.0``, but the relative maximum errors over all time steps.

 ```@example NPZD
 # select relative maximum error over all time steps